gracefulife/clova-developer-guide/en/CIC/References/APIs/Clova.md

 Instructs your client to display data using a content template.
 It also returns the content obtained by recognizing user's speech input.

 ### Payload field
-The format of the `payload` field can change depending which type of [content template](/CIC/References/Content_Templates.md) is used.
+The format of the `payload` field can vary depending on which type of [content template](/CIC/References/Content_Templates.md) is used.
 Available content templates are as follows.

 * Templates for content UI types
   * [CardList](/CIC/References/ContentTemplates/CardList.md)